ATCC-Bioinformatics/genome_portal_api/README.md

 This function mimics default behavior of the "Search for a genome" bar on the ATCC® Genome Portal.
 The search term can either be a full- or sub-string of an organism name, or an exact match of the ATCC® catalog number as a character string.
 **The default output of this function is a list of ids formatted like ['ATCC CatalogNo:GenomeID', ... ]**.

-**To test out what search terms might help, first try using the "Search for a genome" bar on the [ATCC Genome Portal](https://genomes.atcc.org/).**
+**To test out what search terms might help, first try using the "Search for a genome" bar on the [ATCC® Genome Portal](https://genomes.atcc.org/).**

 <details markdown="1">
 <summary>Usage</summary>

 ```
 search_text() is intended for exact string matching or substring matching on taxonomic names.
-This will also capture partial matching of ATCC product numbers.
+This will also capture partial matching of ATCC® product numbers.
 This mimics the function of using the search bar default on the ATCC® Genome Portal, but DOESNOT FULLY SUPPORT FUZZY MATCHING

 --------- USAGE ---------
 Required arguments:
   text = <str>
         A free text field to search by (ex.
-"Salmonella enterica")\n
+"Salmonella enterica")

 Optional arguments:
   output = <str>
         The API response format "output" [(id) | json | table]
   api_key = <str>
-        Your Genome Portal APIKey [Globally set "global_api_key" or entered"api_key"]
+        Your Genome Portal APIKey [Globally set "global_api_key" or entered "api_key"]

 EXAMPLES:
   > search_text(text='coli') return resulting Genome IDs that match that string
-  > search_text(text='coli',output="table") return resulting metadata in TABULAR output for genomes that contain that text string
+  > search_text(text='coli',output="table") return resulting metadata in TABULAR output for genomes that contain the input text string
-  > metadata = search_text(api_key='YOUR_API_KEY',text='coli',output="table") Same as above, but with a manually entered API Key to overwrite set
+  > metadata = search_text(api_key='YOUR_API_KEY',text='coli',output="table") Same as above, but with a new API Key
-  > search_text(text='coli', output="json") return resulting metadata in table-form for genomes that contain that text string
+  > search_text(text='coli', output="json") return resulting metadata in JSON format for genomes that contain the input text string
 ```

 <details>
 <summary>Advanced</summary>
 For the example below, any of the following search terms could have been used to produce a list which contained Escherichia coli: "Escherichia", "Esch", "coli", "richia", or "35401".

-### Outputing search results metadat as JSON format <a name="search_text_json"></a>
+### Outputting search results metadat as JSON format <a name="search_text_json"></a>
 Example:

 ```